madhusudanvb25/madhusudanvb25/README.md

 ## 👨‍💻 About Me

-I'm a Proffesional **DevOps Engineer** passionate about automation, cloud computing, and CI/CD pipelines.
+I'm a professional **DevOps Engineer** passionate about automation, cloud computing, and CI/CD pipelines.
 I have hands-on experience with various DevOps tools and platforms and continuously strive to enhance my skills.

 ### 🔧 Tech Stack & Skills